Azure-Samples/laravel-tasks/README.md

 author: cephalin
 ---

-# MEAN.js sample for Azure App Service
+# PHP+MySql sample for Azure App Service

 This is a sample application that you can use to follow along with the tutorial at [Build a PHP and MySQL web app in Azure](https://docs.microsoft.com/azure/app-service-web/app-service-web-tutorial-php-mysql).